275-251-Great Vocals

 267. COME IN FROM THE RAIN (1977)

-Vocalist: Captain & Tennille (Daryl Dragon / Toni Tennille wife)
+Vocalist: Captain & Tennille (Daryl Dragon / Toni Tennille vocals / wife)

 Writer/Composer: Carole Bayer Sager / Melissa Manchester (1975)

-This amazing American Pop /Rock singer covered Melissa Manchester’s hit with extraordinary emotion and charisma.
-The Captain was known for his stellar keyboard work and Toni was a constant presence on the charts in the 1970s /1980s with her beautiful, expressive contralto voice.
-They were one of the most successful husband/wife teams in music history, starring in a TV variety show, acting, and selling millions of records and albums.
+This amazing American Pop / Rock singer covered Melissa Manchester’s hit with extraordinary emotion and charisma.
+The Captain was known for his stellar keyboard work and Toni was a constant presence on the charts in the 1970s / 1980s with her beautiful, expressive, honey-dripping, contralto voice.
+Among their hits are Love Will Keep Us Together, Muskrat Love and Lonely Night (Angel Face.)
+They were one of the most successful husband/wife teams in music history, starring in their own TV variety show, acting, and subsequently selling millions of records and albums.
 Her voice was incredibly soulful and quite sensual, and she could take her vibrato to astounding heights, as she does in this song.
 From soft whispers to amazing power, she had it all…Truly Dazzling!

 https://youtu.be/VgqurVab0Tk?si=CPqoqZFuwRlhu56y